The S stars' zone of avoidance in the Galactic center: Critical discussion of model assumptions

 In our base model, the primary mass of each binary is drawn from a Kroupa initial mass function.
 However, the mass function of disrupting binaries will likely be more bottom-heavy, due to the longer lifetimes of low-mass stars.

-Here we account for this effect by re-weighting probability distributions.
-In particular, each remnant star is weighted by the main sequence lifetime of the primary star in the progenitor binary.
-This causes the K-band luminosity function to steepen, in tension with observations, as shown in Figure~\ref{fig:pdmf1}.
+Here, we account for this effect by re-weighting probability distributions.
+In particular, each remnant star is weighted by the main-sequence lifetime of the primary star in the progenitor binary.
+This causes the KLF to steepen, in tension with observations, as is shown in Fig.~\ref{fig:pdmf1}.

-This result depends on the star formation history in the Galactic Center, particularly within the region of the nuclear stellar disc, where disrupting binaries likely originate. \citet{schodel+2023} recently showed that the star formation history in the nuclear stellar disc is highly non-uniform: $\gsim70\%$ of the stars formed more than $10$ Gyr ago, $\sim15\%$ formed $\sim1$ Gyr ago and up to $10\%$ formed in the last tens to hundreds of Myr.
-This suggests a star formation rate rising towards the present-day (since a comparable of stars were formed within the last $\sim10^8$ yr and $\sim10^9$ yr).
-Furthermore, the star formation rate is likely correlated with the binary disruption rate, since both are correlated to the molecular gas density.
+This result depends on the star formation history in the Galactic center, particularly within the region of the nuclear stellar disk, where disrupting binaries likely originate (see Fig.~3 in \citealp{perets+2007}). \citet{schodel+2023} recently showed that the star formation history in the nuclear stellar disk is highly nonuniform: $\gsim70\%$ of the stars formed more than $10$ Gyr ago, $\sim15\%$ formed $\sim1$ Gyr ago, and up to $10\%$ formed in the last tens to hundreds of millions of years.
+This suggests a star formation rate rising toward the present day (since a comparable number of stars were formed within the last $\sim10^8$ yr and $\sim10^9$ yr).
+Furthermore, the star formation rate is likely correlated with the binary disruption rate, since both are correlated with the molecular gas density.

-Motivated by these observations, we discard stars that formed more than $10^8$ yr ago.
-Figure~\ref{fig:pdmf2}, shows the K-band luminosity function after this cut, with and without re-weighting for stellar lifetimes.
-In the former case, massive stars receive a weight equal to their main sequence lifetime divided by $10^8$ yr.
-Stars with main sequence lifetimes longer than $10^8$ yr receive a weight of unity.
-This ameliorates, but does not entirely remove the tension with observations, as shown in Figure~\ref{fig:pdmf2}.
+Motivated by these observations, we discarded stars that formed more than $10^8$ yr ago to see the effect of a star formation history rising to the present day.
+Fig.~\ref{fig:pdmf2} shows the KLF after this cut, with and without re-weighting for stellar lifetimes.
+In the former case, massive stars receive a weight equal to their main-sequence lifetime divided by $10^8$ yr.
+Stars with main-sequence lifetimes longer than $10^8$ yr receive a weight of unity.
+This ameliorates, but does not entirely remove, the tension with observations, as is shown in Fig.~\ref{fig:pdmf2}.
 Furthermore, the model eccentricity distribution is in tension with observations, though this can be resolved if the background black holes are each 20 $M_{\odot}$ instead of 10 $M_{\odot}$.